Climate of West Bengal: Spring

 Spring is considered the most pleasant season over the plains of West Bengal and lies from mid-February to mid-March and is also the time where Holi is celebrated.
 Temperatures range between 20 °C – 30 °C and no rainfall.
 Though occasional rain or light showers are witnessed due to Western disturbances in North India.

 Summer

 The summer season is observed from March to May in most of Bengal.

 Temperature

 In Bengal, summers can be extremely hot and have high humidity.
 The plains of South Bengal have a daily maximum temperature around 35–38 °C. It can also exceed 40 °C.

 The western highlands experience a dry summer like northern India.
 During the day, the temperature ranges from 38 to 42 °C, though it can reach or exceed 45 °C.

 In summer, the plains of North Bengal are generally cooler than the west and south.
-In this area, the daily maximum temperature varies from 26 to 32 °C. It occasionally crosses 35 °C. The minimum temperature in summer is approximately 18–22 °C.
+In this area, the daily maximum temperature varies from 26°C to 32°C. It occasionally crosses 35 °C. The minimum temperature in summer is approximately 18–22 °C.

 The Darjeeling hill region is the coolest area in summer.
 Here, the daily highest temperature is 15–25 °C.